21 Perfect Things to Do in Tuscaloosa, Alabama (+ Travel Guide!)

 Image: Carol M. Highsmith [Public domain]

-12. See What’s On in the Tuscaloosa Amphitheater
+13. See What’s On in the Tuscaloosa Amphitheater

 If your favorite headliner band is coming to town, it’s likely that you’ll see them at the largest outdoor theater in West Alabama – the Tuscaloosa Amphitheater.

-This amazing venue plays host to major names like the Lumineers, Brantley Gilbert and the Avett Brothers, among others.
+This amazing venue plays host to major names like The Lumineers, Brantley Gilbert, and The Avett Brothers, among others.

-They also host a free 4th of July Celebration and plenty of activities around the holidays.
+They also host a free 4th of July Celebration, and plenty of activities around the holidays!

-13. Enjoy Craft Brews Downtown
+14. Enjoy Craft Brews Downtown

-Try Black Warrior Brewing Company for nightly events like yoga, trivia, and poker and to try their extensive beer and wine menu, or head to Loosa Brews for their family-friendly atmosphere, live music, and pinball game room (yes, please).
+Try Black Warrior Brewing Company for nightly events like yoga, trivia, and poker and to try their extensive beer (and wine!) menu.

-14. Play Games at the Sports Pub
+15. Play Games at the Sports Pub

-Combine the atmosphere of a pub with the fun of an arcade and you’ve got the Wheelhouse – Tuscaloosa’s best venue for catching up with friends and enjoying fresh food and a wide variety of drinks.
+Combine the atmosphere of a pub with the fun of an arcade and you’ve got The Wheelhouse – Tuscaloosa’s best venue for catching up with friends and enjoying fresh food and a wide variety of drinks.

-15. Sing Along at the Druid City Music Hall
+16. Sing Along at the Druid City Music Hall

-For a night spent in an intimate concert hall listening to your favorite acts perform live, the Druid City Music Hall is the place to be.
+For a night spent in an intimate concert hall listening to your favorite acts perform live, the Druid City Music Hall is the place to be!

 It’s considered to be the area’s premier live music venue for all types of genres.

-Previous acts include Chris Lane, Riley Foster, Luke Bryan, Muscadine Bloodline…and the list goes on!
+Previous acts include Chris Lane, Riley Foster, Luke Bryan, Muscadine Bloodline… and the list goes on!

-The acoustics are excellent, and you can also book out the space for private events if you want a unique way to spend a night of celebrating in Tuscaloosa.
+The acoustics are excellent, and you can also book out the space for private events if you want a unique way to spend a night celebrating in Tuscaloosa.

 Romantic Things to Do in Tuscaloosa